-Abortion is the deliberate ending of pregnancy and has been legal since 1967.
-It is legally available up to 24 weeks of pregnancy or up to the due date if a disability is diagnosed.
+Abortion is the ending of pregnancy and it is available up to 24 weeks of pregnancy.

 Abortions take place in NHS hospitals or in private clinics.
 In England, the majority of women can choose to have an abortion, which is funded by the NHS, either at an NHS hospital or at a private clinic.
-In Scotland 98% of abortions are performed by the NHS.
-Abortion is not legal in Northern Ireland, so women who request to have an abortion have to travel elsewhere.
+In Scotland most abortions are carried out through the NHS in an NHS hospital.

 There are two main methods of abortion: the medical and the surgical method.